Dr Chris Manning introduces our mental health work:

 - We represent the College at a number of levels including the National Suicide Advisory Board and the Human Values in Healthcare Forum.
 We are also involved in the First 1001 Days of Life APPG, since “getting the best possible start in life” is key to health and wellbeing life trajectory and predisposition to illness.

 More about Battling Burnout

 Our work on GP burnout has revealed a profession where 43% of those 1800 GPs surveyed showed at least one sign of burnout.
 It can be younger male GPs and those working in the most deprived areas of the country who are the worst affected.
 The knock on effects can create doctors who are less able to engage with their patients or who have to go on sick-leave.

-Watch a short film of a talk by Dr Chris Manning and Dr Alastair Dobbin at our 2013 Annual Conference on burnout.
-They discuss the results of the Pulse survey on burnout, and go on to look at simple techniques, originally evolved to create resilience in Olympic athletes, which have been evaluated and shown to help doctors and patients alike to “ever mind” themselves.
+In a talk by Dr Chris Manning and Dr Alastair Dobbin at our 2013 Annual Conference on burnout, they discuss the results of the Pulse survey on burnout, and go on to look at simple techniques, originally evolved to create resilience in Olympic athletes, which have been evaluated and shown to help doctors and patients alike to “ever mind” themselves.

 The Group lead is Dr Chris Manning.
 You can read an interview with him here.
 He explains how his own experience of depression coloured his view of illness, and why a more equal doctor-patient relationship is essential.